philipbutler/tutorials/prototype_source/semi_structured_sparse.rst

 .. image:: ../../_static/img/pruning_flow.jpg

-By the end of this tutorial, we will have sparsified a BERT question-answering model to be 2:4 sparse, fine-tuning it to recover nearly all F1 loss (86.92 dense vs 86.48 sparse).
+By the end of this tutorial, we will have
+- sparsified a BERT question-answering model to be 2:4 sparse
+- fine-tuned it to recover nearly all F1 loss (86.92 dense vs 86.48 sparse)
-Finally, we will accelerate this 2:4 sparse model for inference, yielding a 1.3x speedup.
+- accelerated this 2:4 sparse model for inference, yielding a 1.3x speedup

 Requirements
 --------------